SergioRamirezM/SergioRamirezM/README.md

 ## 👨‍💻 About Me

-- Software developer specialized in **Android development with Kotlin**.
-- 2 years of experience in mobile development, building high-quality Android applications.
+- Android Developer with professional experience in mobile development, building high-quality mobile applications.
-- Skilled in REST API integration, bug fixing, and implementing scalable features.
+- Skilled in REST API integration, debugging, and implementing scalable features.
 - Based in Bogotá, Colombia.
+- Fluent in Spanish, B2 English certified.
 - Creative, proactive, and always eager to learn and grow as a developer.

+💡 Fun fact: I like to see life as a game, every challenge is just a quest to level up.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>